trowski/fiber-rfc/rfc.md

  * Nesting schedulers: A fiber may suspend into different fiber schedulers at various suspension points.
 Each scheduler will be started/suspended/resumed as needed.
 While a fully asynchronous app may want to ensure it does not use multiple fiber schedulers, a FPM application may find it acceptable to do so.
  * Elimination of boilerplate: Suspending at the top-level eliminates the need for an application to wrap code into a library-specific scheduler, allowing library code to suspend and resume as needed, without concern that the user used the appropriate scheduler that may conflict with another library's scheduler.

-**Any Fiber API is a low-level method of flow-control that is aimed at library and framework authors.
-A "simpler" API will not lead to average developers using fibers and will hurt interoperability and require more work for the average developer.**
+**The Fiber API is a low-level method of flow-control that is aimed at library and framework authors.
+A "simpler" API will not lead to average developers using fibers and will hurt interoperability and require more work and complexity for the average developer to use any library using fibers.**

 #### What about performance?